trick77/ipset-blacklist/README.md

 ## Migrating from the old ipset/iptables version

-1. Set up and test the new nftables version (see Quick Start)
-2. Once working, remove the old ipset/iptables rules and clean up legacy files.
+1. Remove the old ipset/iptables rules and clean up legacy files.
 The exact paths may vary depending on how you originally set it up — the commands below are examples based on the default configuration:
    ```bash
    # Remove iptables rule and ipset
    iptables -D INPUT -m set --match-set blacklist src -j DROP